 Wherever there appears to be a conflict between the Downtown Sault Ste Marie Form-Based Code and the Sault Ste Marie City Zoning Ordinance, this Code shall prevail.
 For development standards not covered by the Downtown Sault Ste Marie Form-Based Code, the Sault Ste Marie City Zoning Ordinance shall be used as the requirement.
-Relief from the standards in this Code can be obtained only through the Zoning Board of Appeals.
-Any elements located on the public right of way require a license from the City of Sault Ste.
-Marie.
+Relief from the standards in this Code can be obtained only through the Zoning Board of Appeals unless otherwise delegated to a different body.
+Any elements located on the public right of way require authorization from the City of Sault Ste.
+Marie or the Michigan Department of Transportation, as appropriate.